×

 We asked people living in Vancouver to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Vancouver, it is important to pack warm clothing, as the climate is generally cool and wet.
 Rain gear such as a raincoat, umbrella, and waterproof boots are essential.
 It is also important to bring a variety of layers, as the temperature can vary greatly throughout the day.
 Additionally, it is important to bring a variety of footwear, as Vancouver is a very walkable city.
 Other items to consider packing include a first aid kit, a flashlight, and a multi-purpose tool.
-Finally, it is important to bring any necessary documents such as a passport, driver's license, and proof of address," explained one expat living in Vancouver, Canada.
+Finally, it is important to bring any necessary documents such as a passport, driver's license, and proof of address," remarked one expat who made the move to Vancouver.

 View More Answers